paradigmatic/N-genes-2/README.md

 First get a reopsitory copy, either by cloning the git repository:

-//TODO: url
+$ git clone git://github.com/paradigmatic/N-genes-2.git

-or by dowloading an snapshot //TODO: where
+or by [dowloading](http://github.com/paradigmatic/N-genes-2/downloads) a snapshot.

 Then go inside the repository and type: